Emerald Waters Reserve

-Emerald Waters Reserve is a nature preserve that protects 4.5 mi of the Eel River in a remote canyon, noted for its aquamarine pools and steep oak woodlands.
-It is part of the Eel River Emerald Necklace, a planned chain of connected preserves along the river.
+Emerald Waters Reserve is a nature preserve that protects 4.5 mi of the Eel River in a remote canyon with aquamarine-colored pools and steep oak woodlands.
 The 3019 acre preserve is owned and managed by The Wildlands Conservancy as part of its system of preserves.

 Geography

-The preserve spans 4.5 miles of riverfront along the Eel River.
+The preserve includes 4.5 mi of riverfront along the Eel River.

 Its terrain ranges from 340 ft to 2600 ft, dominated by white oak woodlands and oak savanna that descend steep canyon slopes to the river.

 Other trees include bay laurel, buckeye, and pockets of Douglas fir.

-The name “Emerald Waters” refers to the aquamarine river and swimming holes, which make this a noted scenic stretch.
+The name "Emerald Waters" refers to the aquamarine river and swimming holes.

-It lies about 23 miles downstream from Spyrock Reserve, roughly a day’s kayak trip.

 Flora and fauna

-The Eel River supports salmon and steelhead trout, along with riparian species typical of the canyon.
+The Eel River supports salmon and steelhead trout.

-Upland habitats sustain large mammals, including a herd of Roosevelt elk that occasionally range onto the property.
+Upland habitats support large mammals, including Roosevelt elk that occasionally range onto the property.

 History

-The Wildlands Conservancy acquired the property in 2019, adding it to a growing system of preserves along the Eel River.
+The Wildlands Conservancy acquired the property in 2019.

-The purchase was portrayed as advancing the Eel River Emerald Necklace, a landscape-scale conservation effort to link multiple properties along the river.

-The Conservation Fund and the Center for Biological Diversity also highlighted the protection of the ranch and its public access and conservation values.

 Conservation

-Emerald Waters is situated in a region heavily impacted by cannabis cultivation, with surrounding lands fragmented into graded pads and greenhouses.
-The preserve prevents further parceling of large ranches and helps maintain wildlife corridors and landscape linkages.

-It is part of the larger Eel River Emerald Necklace project, which aims to protect riverfront lands from Dos Rios to the estuary.
-The initiative emphasizes landscape-scale conservation—habitat restoration, biodiversity, and corridor protection for more than 75 mammal species and 400 bird species—while also supporting outdoor education and low-impact recreation.
+The preserve forms part of The Wildlands Conservancy's Eel River Emerald Necklace conservation initiative.

 Recreation

-The preserve itself does not currently provide general public access, but it lies within a broader vision of river-based recreation.

-It is positioned about a day’s paddle downstream from Spyrock Reserve, supporting the Necklace’s concept of preserves a day’s journey apart for kayakers and rafters.

-Regional planning also connects the site to the Great Redwood Trail, with CEQA filings in 2024 referencing trail development along a segment that borders the reserve near Alderpoint.
+The preserve is not open to public access.

+Planning for a segment of the Great Redwood Trail extends to the northern boundary of the preserve near Alderpoint.